-Topic Sub topic The extent to which ARIC is effective in meeting its The effectiveness of ARIC in reviewing the processes by which institutions have conducted an integrity review. purpose under the Framework.
+Topic Sub-topic Sub-topic The extent to which ARIC is effective in meeting its purpose under the Framework.
+The effectiveness of ARIC in reviewing the processes by which institutions have conducted an integrity review.
 The appropriateness and relevance of ARIC's recommendations to the NHMRC and ARC CEOs, research institutions and other stakeholders.
 The extent to which ARIC's existence and role is known and understood by relevant stakeholders.
 The extent to which ARIC's contribution to Australia's broader research integrity system is fit-for-purpose.
 Potential opportunities to improve or change the function of ARIC.
 Stakeholder views on any issues (if any) that exist in Australia's broader research integrity system which are beyond the current scope of ARIC and are not yet addressed through existing research integrity governance and regulation mechanisms.